 Day 5 Cu Chi Tunnels-Ho Chi Minh City-Danang-Hoi An

 Rise early for a visit to the Cu Chi tunnels, the secret underground tunnel network from where the Communist resistance famously launched their guerilla warfare against the US Army during the Vietnam War.
-Soldiers and civilians inhabited the complex of over 250 kilometres of tunnels, which included kitchens, field hospitals, weapon factories, booby traps and escape routes.
+Soldiers and civilians inhabited the complex of over 155 miles of tunnels, which included kitchens, field hospitals, weapon factories, booby traps and escape routes.
 A tour of the tunnels themselves involves bending and even crawling so it's advisable to wear old clothes.

 If you don't wish to enter the tunnels, there are external exhibits to view.

 Return to Ho Chi Minh airport and fly to Danang in central Vietnam (70 minutes).
 Transfer to Hoi An (18 miles, 45 minutes), a picturesque former port on the coast.

 Stay for three nights at the 4-star La Siesta Hotel (4Q), with breakfasts included.
 The hotel has a quiet location, but is in easy reach of the Old Town.
 The hotel has two restaurants, two outdoor swimming pools with, as well as a spa and gym.
 All 107 air-conditioned rooms have a minibar, safe, hairdryer, telephone, television and complimentary Wi-Fi.
 B, L